 Getting your office organization game on point is only half the battle, you’ll also need to stay organized.
 We’ll spend time going into more detail on personal organization tips and tricks in another post, but here are a few quick ones to get you started.

-Get a personal planner or personal calender and really start using it.
+Get a personal planner or personal calendar and really start using it.
 We carry lots of great options like these ones from Day Runner

 Whenever you use something always make sure to put it back in its specific place, even if you plan to use it again soon.